AxelCox/inside/README.md

+# A Simple Python Flask Application built and deployed with Kubernetes

-# Code Overview and Understanding the application
+## Code Overview and Understanding the application

 app.py